Post Title

 Here’s what happens:

 Foster care isn’t perfect.
-The system has flaws.
 There are not enough foster homes.
-The work is heavy, and the outcomes aren’t always happy.
-But every day, there are victories.
+However, every day, there are victories.
 A child who smiles again.
 A teen who finds a mentor.
 A family that reunites stronger than ever.

 How You Can Help